John Graham, 1st Viscount Dundee: Service after the Revolution of 1688

 Indeed, when he returned to Dundee with a small troop of horse (Dundee Law at that time lay outside the burgh walls) he was to find the walls guarded and the gates firmly shut.
 The city was heavily garrisoned by Williamite forces at the time which may better explain why the gates were barred to him.
 The fact that the large force in Dundee made no attempt to give battle or capture him may actually suggest they were to some degree sympathetic to his cause.
 Later events show that cavalry based in Dundee at the time later attempted to defect and join his forces.
 For four months he rallied support in the hope that King James would return from Ireland, showing considerable skill in letter-writing and diplomacy and deploying successful skirmishing tactics to buy himself time.

 His greatest victory was won at the Battle of Killiecrankie later that year against much greater Williamite forces led by General Hugh Mackay.
 Scott believes that Dundee's death in victory as he led the Jacobite charge down the hill at sunset was the final desperate act of a man who was aware that he had been betrayed by Melfort, the King's adviser, and was trying to overcompensate for their lack of support.
-The Highlanders were completely victorious, but Dundee, in the act of encouraging his men, was pierced beneath the breastplate by a musket ball of the enemy and fell dying from his horse.
-Dundee reputedly asked a soldier "How goes the day?", to which the man replied, "Well for King James, but I am sorry for your lordship."
+The Highlanders were completely victorious, but Dundee was shot through the head by a musket ball in a volley by MacKay's regiment, as evinced by the stripped body when recovered from the battlefield.
+However, traditional legend has it that he was shot through his breastplate, which is supposedly held in Blair Castle (even though Claverhouse's body was stripped) which was forged when the Duke of Atholl commissioned his blacksmith to bore this hole.
+In legends, a dying Dundee reputedly asked a soldier "How goes the day?", to which the man replied, "Well for King James, but I am sorry for your lordship."
 The dying Dundee then replied, "If it goes well for him, it matters the less for me."

-A short letter describing the engagement to King James was later produced which purported to be from Graham, but is now believed to be spurious.
+Alternatively, as he lay dying, Dundee wrote to James VII: